 HOA accounting is probably one of the most complex, and most important, responsibilities of the association board.
 Preparing financial reports on a regular basis is important for many reasons.
-They help financial planning.
-They also promote transparency between board and members.
-Or they could simply be required by law.
+They help with financial planning.
+They also promote transparency between the board and members or it can also be a law requirement.
 The frequency of preparation of HOA financial statements may vary depending on state laws, community bylaws, and the size of the association.

 The Complete Guide to HOA Accounting

 If you are having trouble preparing community financial statements, the professionals at CSM are standing by to answer all your questions.
 We have years of experience working with thousands of residents across the United States.

 Simply put, an HOA Financial Statement is an official record that details all the financial activities of the community association.
 They form part of the HOA basis of accounting.
 Specific details that must be included depend on state regulations and community bylaws, but there are some basic details that should be included regardless of size or location:

 - Balance sheet

 - A General ledger that keeps track of all account activity

 The most common mistake that people make when preparing HOA financial statements is not adding enough detail.
 Add every detail, no matter how small, so you have a more thorough insight and better decision-making.
 When in doubt, include it.
 That’s always a good rule of basic accounting for HOA.

 You should also put it into an easy-to-read format.
 These documents will be available to everyone in the community, most of which do not have advanced accounting degrees.
 For an HOA financial statement to be effective, proper preparation is key.
 Making it too complicated alienates people and hinders community relations.